maellestromm/CineMatch/README.md

     * **Purpose**: Focuses on exploring movie diversity, broadly expanding the boundaries of movie genres in the database, and providing rich feature materials for Content-KNN.

-## How to Run Benchmarks

-1. Extract `db_backup/user_first_cut3_clear.7z` into the `data/` directory.
-2. Run `tools/split_db.py`.
-This performs a strict physical split of the database at a 9:1 ratio, generating `train_model.db` and `test_eval.db` to ensure zero data leakage during evaluation.
-3. (Optional) Navigate to `models/auto_rec/` and run `train_autorec.py` to pre-train the deep learning model.
-4. Run `evaluate_strict.py` to view the leaderboard of all models on Hit Rate and Precision.
-5. Run `evaluate_rmse.py` to view the leaderboard of all models on the true taste prediction accuracy (1-5 stars).

 ## Performance

 ### 1. Recall & Hit Rate Test (Hit Rate & Precision @ 10)